robinlafontaine/grapher/README.md

 ### Remarks

 - I am aware that this project contains many bugs and probably vulnerabilities.
-This is my first time working with Java Spring and Hibernate ORM, so I am still learning.
+This is my first time working with Java Spring, so I am still learning.
 - The project is a PoC and should not be used in production.
 I do not plan to maintain it.
-- This was my first time working with Spring, Thymeleaf, and Hibernate ORM.
+- This was my first time working with Spring, Thymeleaf, and Spring Data JPA.
 I am still learning, and I am aware that the code is not perfect.